dschreij/effort-server/README.md

 ### Starting the server

-From the folder in which the repository is located, type `run.bat`, or click on this file in Windows explorer.
+From the folder in which the repository is located, type `meteor`.
 The first run can take a while to begin, but after that startup should be swift.
 You can then watch the server in action by opening a browser and navigating to [http://localhost:3000](http://localhost:3000).

-### Installing MongoDB
+## Installing MongoDB

 MongoDB is the database that Meteor uses to operate.
 Meteor comes included with its own version of MongoDB, but sadly this version cannot be accessed from outside of the computer that meteor (or the effor-server) is running on.
 We do require this, as all te computers running the effort experiment need to communicate directly with MongoDB over the network.